wp-plugins/more-taxonomies/readme.txt

 1. Setup your new post types in Settings -> More Taxonomies

 == Changelog ==

+= 1.0.1 =
+* Updating to Sputnik #4 which fixes a number of bugs, most relevant here is the handling of UTF8 characters.

 = 1.0 =
 * Capability to override WordPress defaults